georou/keepassxc-selinux/README.md

 This policy is designed to work on Fedora 26 with i3wm to confine keepassxc-2.2.2-1.
 Since it concerns passwords, use at your own risk.

 The primary goals of this policy module is:
-* Deny network access to the program
+* Deny network access to the program.
+(Within reason.
+DBUS is allowed and keepassxc could potentially talk through that)
 * Isolate the password file (.kdbx) from other programs on the system (see private-db branch for this feature)

 A key note to know is because private types are used for the password file, it breaks the convention of SELinux that unconfined has access to everything.
 Also confining unconfined_u goes against convention.
 See private-db branch.